Notice to Users:

 Be Patient!
 Keep in mind this is a bulk recovery process and depending on the amount of content on the SSD, it can take several hours.
 The device will display a progress bar on the front panel during the process.
 You should not attempt to use the device for capturing during this time.

 If the recovery results in an Error please contact Technical Support.

 If you do NOT see the above-listed messages, indicating successful recovery, you may see one or more of the following messages:

-space.
-Please insert a drive with at least <size of used space
+Insufficient space.
+Please insert a drive with at least <size of used space on SSD> free.

 If this message appears, the drive you have connected does not have enough space to receive all of the recovered files.
 You are also presented with the option to Recover the most recent <amount of free USB space>.
 This allows you to either find another USB drive to use for recovery, OR to instead just recover as many captures as will fit on the currently connected device, starting with the most recent captures and working backwards.